wp-plugins/languageswitcher/readme.txt

 * saving the selected language using local storage
 * individual styling for switch element
+* special output in feeds

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the whole unpacked directory `languageswitcher` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to 'Languageswitcher' in 'Settings' and set your tags and styling.
+1. Go to 'Languageswitcher' in 'Settings' and save your tags and styling.

+== Frequently Asked Questions ==

+= I don't see anything  =

+Go to 'Languageswitcher' in 'Settings' and save your tags and styling.

 == Screenshots ==